Table of Contents

 Web scraping is the automatic extraction of data from websites.
 A web scraping tool extracts data from a given URL and outputs the web page as data that can be easily downloaded and shared.
 This is more efficient than manual data collection because it takes less time, people, and money and is more easily shared amongst your team.
 Scraping gives you more time to use insights from analysis to make data driven decisions than traditional data collection.

-Scraping Robot’s scraping modules are built for a variety of web pages including Amazon, Walmart, eBay, and other online retailers.
+Scraping Robot’s API is built for a variety of web pages and other online retailers.

 Benefits of Scraping Product Results API